smallmacro/smallmacro.github.io/README.md

 - background image position issues , can't put it in the right place.
 - mix blend mode for display the button and the text color
+  - fix it by using the `rgba(r,g,b, opcacity)`,seperate the text from background color
 - calulate the sibling element's height and set its margin top to negative value
+  - fix it by setting background image container to `position:absolute ` and its parent element to `position:relative`
 - Pro plan background image position (same with sign up form background image)
   - `backgroud position` and `background size`

-## TO Do NEXT
+## TO DO NEXT

-- Price plans display with input date
+- Price plans display with input date. done
-  - TS type
+  - TS type. done
-- Footer component
+- Footer component done.
+- Form component.

 ## One more thing